 Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Pvt.
 Melvin Giddens was not one of these men.

 “The War Department has now received the official list of prisoners of war on the Japanese freighter, which you were previously informed was sunk on September 7, 1944.
-It is with deep regret that I must now inform you that your son is among those listed as lost when that sinking occurred.
+It is with deep regret that I must now inform you that your husband is among those listed as lost when that sinking occurred.
 The War Department regrets its inability to entertain a probability of his survival and must now consider him to have died in action September 7, 1944.
 The date of receipt of this final evidence was February 14, 1945, the date upon which his pay will terminate and his accounts be closed.

 “The information available to the War Department is that the vessel sailed from Davao, Mindanao, August 20, 1944, with 750

 prisoners of war aboard.
 The vessel was sunk by torpedoes on September 7, 1944, off the western shores of Mindanao.
 The indications are that relatively few of the prisoners had the opportunity to leave the sinking ship and of those who did many were killed by enemy gunfire.
 A small number managed to reach shore and a close watch for others was kept for several days.
 The Japanese government reports all the prisoners as lost, indicating that no survivors are in the hands of that Government.
-There is no information as to what happened to the individual prisoners but known circumstances lead to the regrettable conclusion that all the unaccounted for prisoners lost their lives at the time of the sinking.
+There is no information as to what happened to the individual prisoners but known circumstances lead to the regrettable conclusion that all the unaccounted-for prisoners lost their lives at the time of the sinking.

-“It is with deep regret that I must notify you this unhappy culmination of the long period of anxiety and suffering you have experienced.
+“It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.